daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/Article.md

         <div id="component-test-mount-point"></div>
     )
 };
 ```
 Okay, we've finished with Storybook.
 Let's take a look at Cypress.

 ## Cypress
-Personally, I like to getting started with test-cases enumeration.
+Personally, I like to get started with test cases enumeration.
 Seems we have next test structure:

 ```jsx
 /// <reference types="cypress" />